zhaozhaoqueue/GNN-small-project/README.md

-"GNN for karate club problem and Cora dataset"
+# GNN for karate club problem and Cora dataset